 Faculty and participants work across the spectrum of global health diagnostics.
-Participants will learn from a wide array of key stakeholders including product manufacturers, donors, product development partnerships, policy makers, academics, clinicians, researchers, community advocates, public health implementers and leaders from ministries of health in priority countries.
+Participants will learn from a wide array of key stakeholders from product manufacturers, donors, product development partnerships, policy makers, academics, clinicians, researchers, community advocates, program managers, public health implementers and leaders from ministries of health in high burden countries.

 Cédric Yansouni, MD, FRCPC, DTM&H

 Assistant Professor, Divisions of Infectious Diseases and Medical Microbiology, McGill University Health Centre;

 Associate Director, J.D.
 MacLean Centre for Tropical Diseases